 The route of Sougia to Agia Roumeli, where the Gorge of Samaria exits, opened recently and is marked.
-From Sougia to Pikilassos-Tripiti (7,5 km), exit of the canyon (1 km), Domata 5 km, exit of the canyon (3 km), Agia Roumeli 6 km - from Sougia: 20 km-8 to 9 hours; visit - and lodging; connection with ferry to Loutro and Chora Sfakia).
+From Sougia to Pikilassos-Tripiti (7,5 km), the exit of the canyon (1 km), Domata 5 km, the exit of the canyon (3 km), Agia Roumeli 6 km - from Sougia: 20 km-8 to 9 hours; visit - and lodging; connection with ferry to Loutro and Chora Sfakia).

 From Agia Roumeli

 From Agia Roumeli hike the path along the coast to chapel Ag.
 Pavlos (3,5 km), Marmara - exit of the Aradena canyon (6,5 km), Loutro (3 km - from Ag.
 Roumeli: 13 km-5 hours; Visit and lodging).